Predicting speech intelligibility from EEG in a non-linear classification paradigm: Conclusion

 \section{Conclusion}

 This paper introduced a dilated convolutional neural network to model the relationship between EEG and acoustic stimulus, which can be trained in a subject-independent manner.
 We established a significant correlation between our model and the current golden standard in behavioral auditory testing, signifying that our model can be used as a proxy for speech intelligibility, even on previously unseen subjects.
-Furthermore, this model benefits from a broad frequency range and a moderately long receptive field size of 420~ms and generalizes very well to unseen data, which is interesting for applicability in hearing assessment.
+Furthermore, this model benefits from a broad frequency range and a moderately long receptive field size of 420~ms .
+Finally, the dilated convolutional model generalizes very well to unseen data, which is interesting for applicability in hearing assessment.